A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 See Daily Schedule of Play for day-by-day schedule

-FAQ: What Matches Can I Expect on Each Court?
+FAQ: What Matches/Players Can I Expect to See on Each Court?

 To get a sense of what types of matches are played on which courts for specific dates, I recommend reviewing the recent year’s schedules for the specific day(s) you’re considering attending:

-The US Open will likely release the 2023 Tournament’s Day 1 and Day 2 Schedule on its Daily Schedule of Play page and the US Open app on Friday August 26 (start checking mid-day, usually released late afternoon/early evening).
+The US Open will likely release the 2025 Tournament’s Day 1 and Day 2 Schedule on its Daily Schedule of Play page and the US Open app on/around Thursday August 22 (start checking mid-day, usually released late afternoon/early evening).

 MAIN TOURNAMENT